almasebastian/almasebastian/README.md

 - 👋 Hi, I’m @almasebastian
 - 👀 I’m interested in astronomy and astrophysics
-- 🌱 I’m currently learning on studying the chemical abundances on the galactic halos at higher redshifts
+- 🌱 I’m currently learning on studying the chemical abundances on the galaxy halos at higher redshifts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...